invisible-tech/google-api/README.md

-# @invisible/google-auth
+# @invisible/google-apis

-This package wraps the complexity of Google's auth for service workers and return authorized `googleapis`.
+This package wraps the complexity of Google's auth for service workers and returns authorized [`googleapis`](http://google.github.io/google-api-nodejs-client/) with some helpers.

 ## How to use this package?

-1. Set the environmental variables:
+1. You need to pass auth token and scopes(optional, spreadsheets by default) as environmental variables:
 ```bash
 # GOOGLE_SERVICE_ACCOUNT_B64 is the json service worker credentials encoded in base64.
 GOOGLE_SERVICE_ACCOUNT_B64